 How Can I Tell if My Healthcare Website Is Mobile-Friendly?

-If you’re not familiar with “Mobilegeddon” it is a name given to Google’s search engine algorithm update of April 21, 2015.
+If you’re not familiar with “Mobilegeddon” it is a name given to Google’s search engine algorithm update back in April 0f 2015.
 Because Google’s main objective is to create an easy search experience for its customers, it makes sense that as mobile use increased, Google would reward websites that offered a good experience on the smaller smartphone screens.
 So here we are in 2022 and the landscape hasn’t changed.
 In fact, it’s gotten more mobile-focused as smartphones have become ubiquitous in today’s society.
 In 2020, the number of unique mobile internet users stood at 4.28 billion, meaning that over 90% of the global internet population uses a mobile device to go online.
 Today, mobile internet traffic accounts for more than 55 percent of total web traffic.
 Yes, more people use their mobile devices to access the internet than desktops, laptops, or tablets.

 Okay, so what does that mean for your healthcare website?
 It means that having a “mobile unfriendly” website will have negative implications for your website’s traffic as Google has given more mobile-friendly sites top ranking in organic search results.
 If you haven’t updated your website recently, you’re losing business.